pacha/vem-doc/content/index.rst

 useful as it used to be.

-Vem is a text editor that tries to optimize the user experience in a computer that answers faster that you can think.
-It removes any command grammar, makes commands to answer instantaneously and distributes them spatially to optimize the use of both hands.
-Vem tries to be as simple as possible but not simpler.
+Vem is a text editor that tries to optimize the user experience in a computer that answers faster that you can think: it removes any command grammar, makes commands to answer instantaneously and distributes them spatially to optimize the use of both hands.
 Vem's goal is to allow you to focus on your code rather than on your editor while still giving you a rich, keyboard driven editing experience.

 Quickstart